San Francisco Zoo: Criticism of director

-Tanya Peterson, a former lawyer, assumed the role of interim director in June 2008, despite having never taken care of wild animals or managed a nonprofit, has continued as CEO and executive director, with an annual salary of $339,500 as of 2022.
-Peterson faced criticisms of animal care practices, and management decisions including the hiring of her daughter as a paid intern and her fiance to perform concerts at the zoo.
+Tanya Peterson, a former lawyer, assumed the role of interim director in June 2008, despite having never taken care of wild animals or managed a nonprofit, maintained her role as CEO and executive director from 2008 to 2025, with an annual salary of $339,500 as of 2022.
+Peterson faced criticisms of animal care practices, and management decisions including the hiring of her daughter as a paid intern and her fiancé to perform concerts at the zoo.
 Complaints also arose over Peterson's social media presence, particularly a Facebook photo showing her in close proximity to a seal, contravening federal guidelines.
 In 2014, members of the zoo’s union then cast a vote of no confidence in Peterson, saying in a letter to the zoo’s board that she "promoted a punitive/retaliatory culture" and "failed to provide proper oversight and senior management accountability on safety issues".
-In April 2024, 97% of the zoo’s union members cast another vote of no-confidence in Peterson, alleging that Peterson had created a toxic work environment, exacerbated staffing shortages, and neglected safety concerns, including issues with the security of proposed housing for a new jaguar.
+In April 2024, 97% of the zoo’s union members cast another vote of no-confidence in Peterson, alleging that Peterson had created a toxic work environment, exacerbated staffing shortages, and neglected safety concerns, including issues with the security of proposed housing for a new jaguar..
+Peterson subsequently retired in 2025 due to pressure from San Francisco Mayor Daniel Lurie.